Mahir45/CRUD-App/inventory_app/README.md

    warehouse_id INTEGER REFERENCES warehouse(id) ON DELETE CASCADE );

 Connecting to Database
 Once you've created the database, change the following credentials at connectionStrings as per your database.
+If you like you can also jsut run the schema file and also run the seeds file within the db folder to automatically add the tables and the data.

 const { Client } = require('pg');
 var connectionString = "postgres://[username]:[password]@localhost:5432/[database name]";